natelistrom/natelistrom.github.io/_drafts/human-factors.md

 ## Patterns point to something deeper

-Individually, each misreading could be attributed to simple pilot error.
-But, taken together in Fitts’ investigation, it became clear that something else happening.
+Individually, each misreading that Fitts reviewed could be attributed to simple pilot error.
+But, taken together, it became clear that something else happening.

 In the fractions of a second that pilots had available to glance at the reading, parse the positions of the three hands, and calculate a measurement, something was going wrong.